What's the difference?

 What do “green” and “healthy” really mean?

-Healthy building involves using materials and methods that put occupant health front and center.
+Building and decorating a healthy home involves using materials and methods that put occupant health front and center.
 The primary goal is to promote healthy living for a home’s occupants, which includes people, animals, and even plants.

 Healthy buildings are constructed with nontoxic materials for everything from what’s inside the walls to the visible surfaces around the interior.